karpetrosyan/aioreq/docs/index.md

 200

 ```
-Auth should be a tuple with two elements: password and login.
+Parameter 'auth' should be a tuple with two elements: password and login.

 Authentication is enabled by 'AuthenticationMiddleWare,' so exercise caution when managing middlewares manually.